jnzs1836/guande-hugo-page/content/home/welcome.md

 design:
   columns: '1'
 ---
 Hi!
 This is Guande Wu, a Ph.D. student in Tandon School of Engineering, New York University.
 My advisor is [Prof. Claudio T. Silva](https://vgc.poly.edu/~csilva/).
 I am really interested in aiding visualization design process by machine learning approaches.
-Previously, I have worked with many outstanding experts in visualization and software engineering at Zhejiang University, Tongji University, UC Davis and Microsoft Research Asia.
+Previously, I have worked with many outstanding experts in visualization and software engineering at Zhejiang University, Tongji University, UC Davis and Microsoft Research Asia and Adobe Research.

 **Specialties:** Data Visualization, Visual Analytics for Multi-Media Data, Photography, Joking